 1. Do you dishonor God by compromising His values for the culture’s as you raise kids?
 What TV shows, movies, or video games do you allow them to watch or play?
 Do the storylines honor God or dishonor Him?

-3. Do you ignore, overlook, or justify your child’s sin nature when it needs corrected?
+3. Do you ignore, overlook, or justify your child’s sinful nature when it needs correcting?
 If your teen gets in trouble, do you blame others involved or ignore the possibility your child may have had a part?
 Do you find yourself saying, “My child couldn’t possibly have done that!”

 4. Do you indulge your children by giving them what they ask for, even at financial cost or personal regret?
 Do you feel trapped by your children’s requests?
 Who controls ultimate decisions in these matters – you or your children?

 5. How do you enable your teen?
 Do you do things for them they should do themselves?
 Do you justify their misconduct or blame others for their mistakes, lack of responsibility, or failed relationships?